Home > Blog > The new approach of satellite Internet of Things in forest fires detection

 In the event of fire detection, the Kinéis terminal sensor sends an alert message to one of the satellites in the constellation, which then transmits it to one of the ground station antennas.
 These ground stations transmit the data received by the satellite to the user via a service center.
 The service center then broadcasts an alert to a platform that can be consulted by the relevant authorities or Civil Security intervention teams to activate the emergency services.
 On site, firefighters can determine the extent of the damage and act accordingly.

-These alerts are received within 15 to 20 minutes, helping to avoid large-scale disasters.
+These alerts are received within 15 minutes, helping to avoid large-scale disasters.

 The benefits of a fire detection system with Kinéis connectivity: